medienbaecker/kirby-esbuild/README.md

 # Kirby esbuild

 This is a simple and efficient build setup for compiling JavaScript and CSS files with live reloading.
-It utilizes [esbuild](https://esbuild.github.io/) for bundling and minifying JavaScript, and [PostCSS](https://github.com/postcss/postcss) for compiling and minifying CSS.
+It utilizes [esbuild](https://esbuild.github.io/) for bundling and minifying JavaScript, and compiling and minifying CSS.
 I added Sass functionality to a separate [sass branch](https://github.com/medienbaecker/kirby-esbuild/tree/sass).

 ## Features

 ✨ Bundles and minifies JavaScript with [esbuild](https://esbuild.github.io/).

-🎨 Compiles and minifies CSS with [PostCSS](https://github.com/postcss/postcss).
+🎨 Compiles and minifies CSS.
 This means you can use native CSS nesting and it will be transpiled to CSS that works in older browsers (Chrome >88, Firefox >78 and Safari >14).

 ⚡ Live reloading with [Browsersync](https://browsersync.io/) for files in `assets/`, `content/` and `site/`.